gregorywoolery/Iris-Flowers-Classification/README.md

 When going through the code, there are basically 5 stages involved:

-:heavy_check_mark: Obtain a proper dataset for the task.;
+:heavy_check_mark: Obtain a proper dataset for the task;\
-:heavy_check_mark: Analyze and visualize the dataset, and try to gain an intuition about the model you should use.;
+:heavy_check_mark: Analyze and visualize the dataset, and try to gain an intuition about the model you should use;\
-:heavy_check_mark: Convert the data into an usable form, and then preprocess it.;
+:heavy_check_mark: Convert the data into an usable form, and then preprocess it;\
-:heavy_check_mark: Build the model, and evaluate it.;
+:heavy_check_mark: Build the model, and evaluate it;\
-:heavy_check_mark: Check where the model is falling short, and keep improving it.;
+:heavy_check_mark: Check where the model is falling short, and keep improving it;

 ## :rocket: Technologies ##